AniketP88/JARVIS/README.md

 # JARVIS
 ## JARVIS VIRTUAL ASSISTANT
-*Note*-This virtual assistant can implemented on CLI of your system.
+*Note*-This virtual assistant can be implemented on CLI of your system.

 <img src="images/Screenshot (51).png" width="700">